rainbowsend/SHTOOLS/src/cppdoc/the_cpp_interface.md

 ```

 # Optional arguments
 Arguments that are optional in the Fortran interface are assigned with a default value in the cpp interface.
-Passing a null pointer in cpp is equivalent to not specifing the argument in Fortran.
+Passing a null pointer in cpp is equivalent to not specifying the argument in Fortran.
 Thus, optional arguments are pointers in cpp.
 An exception are additional arguments for the dimension of optional arrays.
 Those are passed by value and are set to zero by default.

 # Intent keyword
 Fortran `intent(in)` arguments are `const` in the cpp interface.